Met-AUG/raqcoin-test/doc/build-osx.md

 Notes
 -----

-See `doc/readme-qt.rst` for instructions on building Abcmint-Qt, the graphical user interface.
+See `doc/readme-qt.rst` for instructions on building Raqcoin-Qt, the graphical user interface.

 Tested on OS X 10.7 through 10.13 on Intel processors only.
 PPC is not